Mildred Earp: 1940s

 By 1943 a new All-American Girls Softball League was formed, playing a hybrid form of softball and baseball.
 The league, which started when World War II made the suspension of Major League Baseball a possibility, would eventually shift gears to become the All-American Girls Professional Baseball League, and was dissolved at the end of the 1954 season.

 A native of West Fork, Arkansas, Earp started to play softball in a fourth grade league.
-She first heard about the AAGPBL when it came to play an exhibition game 50 miles away of her homeland.
+She first heard about the AAGPBL when it came to play an exhibition game 50 miles away from her homeland.
 She contacted a league official and told him her desire to play in the circuit.
 By then the AAGPBL was preparing the transition from underhand to sidearm pitching.
 Earp was assigned to the Racine Belles in 1946 and tried out as a sidearm pitcher.
-Since she did not know anything about the baseball game, she spent the entire season sit on the dugout and was paid to learn the fundamentals of the game.
+Since she did not know anything about the baseball game, she spent the entire season sitting on the dugout and was paid to learn the fundamentals of the game.
 Prior to the next season she was allocated to the Grand Rapids Chicks.

 In 1947, according to a new regulation, all AAGPBL pitchers were forced to switch from underhand to sidearm.
-Such change adversely affected the performance of underhand pitchers, but it did not disturbed Earp, because she had developed a blazing fastball and a dropping curveball, showing a good command of her pitches.
-Earp posted a 20–8 record for a .714 winning percentage in 35 pitching appearances in her first season; collecting a record 0.68 ERA and striking out 192 while walking 32 in 280 innings of work.
+Such change adversely affected the performance of underhand pitchers, but it did not disturb Earp, because she had developed a blazing fastball and a dropping curveball, showing a good command of her pitches.
+Earp posted a 20–8 record for a .714 winning percentage in 35 pitching appearances in her first season, collecting a record 0.68 ERA and striking out 192 while walking 32 in 280 innings of work.
 Her 0.68 ERA was a new single-season record, although Lois Florreich would set a 0.67 ERA in 1949 to reach the all-time mark.
 Earp, who led a pitching staff that included Alice Haylett (19–11) and Connie Wisniewski (16–14), finished second in strikeouts to Fort Wayne's Dorothy Collins (244), second in winning percentage to Muskegon's Doris Sams (.733), and made her first and only All-Star Team.
-With Johnny Rawlings at the helm, Grand Rapids finished in second place with a 65–47 record; dispatched South Bend in the first round of the playoffs, and defeated Racine in the final series, four to three games, to clinch the AAGPBL Championship Title.
+With Johnny Rawlings at the helm, Grand Rapids finished in second place with a 65–47 record, dispatched South Bend in the first round of the playoffs, and defeated Racine in the final series, four to three games, to clinch the AAGPBL Championship Title.
 Even though she lost Game 1, 2–0, in 11 innings after retiring the first 21 Belles batters, she rebounded to win Game 4 on a 3–0 shutout, and then pitched a four-hit, 1–0 shutout to win decisive Game 7.
 In five postseason decisions, Earp went 1–1 with a 1.13 ERA against South Bend, and 2–1, 0.62 against Racine.